Ahmedelsa3eed/Ahmedelsa3eed/README.md

 Software Engineer

 ## About me
-My name is Ahmed, and I'm an aspiring Computer and Systems Engineering student.
+I'm an aspiring Computer and Systems Engineering student.
 I'm deeply passionate about software engineering and fueled by innovation.
 I have a strong understanding of DevOps principles and value teamwork.
 I always look for ways to automate tasks and am dedicated to creating robust and efficient solutions that drive the future of technology.

 ## Skill Set